Saving On Credit Card Processing Without Switching Providers

 When comparing SumUp vs Square, SumUp doesn't have as many features, but if you need a basic mPOS, you probably won't miss those bells and whistles.

-The company's entry-level card reader, the SumUp Plus, accepts contactless, chip, swiped, and PIN payments while costing you just $54.
+The company's entry-level card reader, the SumUp Plus, accepts contactless, chip, swiped, and PIN payments and is very affordable.
 No Square card reader gives you this kind of versatility in accepting payments, so if you're looking for Square reader alternatives, give SumUp a look.

 SumUp Features